RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 ---

-Click `Proceed`, which will approve the change to be pushed to production.
-You could also have clicked `Abort` which would stop the pipeline immediately in case the change was unwanted or unapproved.
+Click **Proceed**, which will approve the change to be pushed to production.
+You could also have clicked **Abort** which would stop the pipeline immediately in case the change was unwanted or unapproved.

-Once you click `Proceed`, you will see the log file from Jenkins showing the final progress and deployment.
+Once you click _Proceed_, you will see the log file from Jenkins showing the final progress and deployment.

-Wait for the production deployment to complete via CodeReady Workspaces `Terminal`:
+Wait for the production deployment to complete via CodeReady Workspaces Terminal:

 `oc rollout -n coolstore-prod status dc/coolstore-prod`